 - Attach the extension set to the MIC-KEY button and open the tube to the air to release.

 - Ask your nurse for a special decompression tube for "burping" the Bard Button.

-Sometimes you may need to give medicines to your child through the tube.
+Sometimes, you need to give medicines to your child through the tube.
 Follow these guidelines: